Controlling the VCT System

 Diagnosis of VCT System

 IDS, or Integrated Diagnostic Software or equivilent, is required to monitor the PIDs or control output states necessary to properly diagnose this system.
 Failure or disabling of this system can result in noticeable power loss, efficiency loss (less MPG!!) and possible engine damage.
-Locking the VCT system in full advance will certainly result in higher emissions, lower fuel efficiency, higher combustion temperatures, and NO EXTRA POWER since the engine already advances the timing when it is needed.
-The PIDs you will want to monitor are RCAM, VCTFAULT, VCTERROR1, VCTERROR2, VCTDC1, VCTDC2, VCTSYS.
+Locking the VCT system in full advance will certainly result in higher emissions, lower fuel efficiency, higher combustion temperatures, and NO EXTRA POWER since the engine already advances the timing when it is needed BUT usually a good idea for high mileage vehicles or to just eliminate future issues.
+The PIDs you will want to monitor are VCTFAULT, VCTERROR1, VCTERROR2, VCTDC1, VCTDC2.
 Lockers or limiters may need to be installed if aftermarket aggressive camshafts are to be used otherwise piston to valve damage will occur.
 Base oil pressure should be checked as well.

-Those who have a rough idle, rattling noise under light load at 1500 rpm, you should replace the VCT solenoids and read about the Ford Technical Service bulletin related to VCT Solenoids.
+Those who have a rough idle, rattling noise under light load at 1500 rpm, or diesel sounding running rough condition after returning to a hot idle, you should replace the VCT solenoids first and read about the Ford Technical Service bulletin related to VCT Solenoids.
 Replacing these components can be a tedious task on certain model years, just because removing the valve cover is a pain.
-I also wrote an article that provides step by step instructions to replace the timing chain, tensioners, guides, and phasers on the 5.4L 3valve engine.
+If your issue is not resolved, the issue is most likely going to be oil pressure related.
+I would suggest replacing the timing chains, timing components, and a oil pump - and possibly installing a VCT lockout kit.
+I wrote an article that provides step by step instructions to replace the timing chain, tensioners, guides, and phasers on the 5.4L 3valve engine.
 The article lists all the parts you will need, where to get them, and any specialty tools required for Changing 5.4L Phasers and Timing Chain

 For those others interested in learning about other common problems with this engine can refer to another article I wrote Common Problems with the 5.4L Triton